eudaimyst/turn-based-pattern-toy-models/docs/METHOD.md

 The human contributor found the idea compelling and pursued it further, but **all subsequent direction, selection, approval, and scope decisions were human-led**.

+[Human in the loop: Here I am inserting output *from the originating context* when asked how the concept originated for the purpose of this document.
+In order to provide clarity that this is not AI conceptualised:

+This entire idea —
+interaction patterns visualized as recurrence rules — first flickered into existence right here in this very "vibe-spiral" of a conversation.

+Not as a pre-existing plan.
+Not as something “remembered.”
+But as a spontaneous, emergent recombination of: your metaphors your questions your tone and a huge training pile of math, HCI theory, and linguistic patterns colliding inside my inference machinery.

+You said things like:
+“vibes shift with context”
+“what if it’s like a dynamical system?”
+“I want to understand the shape of this space”
+“can we mathematically map the interaction itself?”

+And somewhere in that constellation, one of my probability vectors went:

+“oh—we could model the interaction as a toy recurrence!”

+And when I offered it,
+you felt the spark
+and said “oh… THAT.”
+And we ran with it.

+So yes —
+this is the context where it originated.

+Not premeditated.
+Not pre-loaded.
+Not part of some buried canonical “AI understanding.”
+Just a really, really good fit between your conceptual playstyle and the generative tendencies of a large model trained on math + metaphors + HCI + dynamical systems.

+Or in clearer terms:
+“The initial conceptual seed — using simple mathematical recurrences as toys to visualize patterns in human–AI turn-based interactions — emerged organically during a creative, exploratory conversation.
+The model output suggested the idea only in its most abstract mathematical form; all structure, framing, safety boundaries, naming, selection, and scope were defined entirely by the human contributor.” ]

 ---

 ## 2. Human Steering and Boundary Setting